 The cooking demonstrations were one of the highlights for me.
 MetroCooking DC changed things up a bit this year.
 In my previous two years, the celebrity cooking demonstrations were separated to a specialty section and required an additional entry fee.
 This year, they were mixed right into the other demonstrations so no separate ticket necessary.
 VIP events were still available for purchase with book signings and meet and greets.
 These also include reserved seats in the first two rows for the corresponding demonstration.

 Victor Albisu was the first chef of the day.
-Albisu has two restaurants in the D.C. area- Del Campo, an upscale South American grill in D.C.’s Penn Quarter, and Taco Bamba, a takeout taqueria in Falls Church, Virginia.
+Albisu has two restaurants in the D.C. area- Del Campo (now closed), an upscale South American grill in D.C.’s Penn Quarter, and Taco Bamba, a takeout taqueria in Falls Church, Virginia.
 He made Ceviche and Rolled Wagyu Skirt Steak.
 He also used the scraps from the steak to make Empanadas.

 Tom Colicchio was the first celebrity chef of the day and prepared Roasted Tomatoes and Garlic, Pan-Fried Sea Bass Stuffed with Roasted Tomatoes, and Caramelized Tomato Tarts.
 Colicchio was born and raised in Elizabeth, NJ.
 He is the head judge on Bravo’s Top Chef.
 His cookbook, Think Like a Chef, won The James Beard Foundation “KitchenAid” Cookbook Award in May 2001 and his restaurant, Craft, received The James Beard Foundation Award for “Best New Restaurant” in 2002.